 - Membership provides legal protection for staff members and counselors who may give advice that is contrary to the spirit of our age.
 Here we want to take to heart Jesus’ words, “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves” (Matthew 10:16).

-We encourage all people seeking membership to go through our membership class.
-These classes are offered on an as-needed basis, so contact one of the leaders to see when the next class is being offered.
-In order to prepare for this class, we ask that you become familiar with some of our core documents that describe our theological convictions and philosophical distinctives.
+We encourage all people seeking membership to go through our two-part membership class.
+This class is offered on an annual basis, usually in the fall.
+In preparation for the class, we encourage you to become familiar with some of our core documents that describe our theological convictions and philosophical distinctives.
 At the highest level, we want all members of our body to own our mission statement.
 This document is our attempt to distill the Christian life down to a single page.
 It's the wide-angle view of our most profound reason for existing.
 Beneath this we would like all members of our body to understand our theological convictions.
 We have two documents that we use to help us specify what we believe.
 The first document is our statement of faith.
 This document describes what every member of FCBC must believe.
 These are the core convictions of every true Christian.
 The second document is our doctrinal statement.
 This is a much longer document, and more specific.
 It describes what we don't want people to teach against.
 In other words, it is expected that there will be some in our body who hold slightly different theological interpretations of some of the issues spelled out in the doctrinal statement, but we must be careful how we communicate our various interpretations in our body.
 This does not mean that a teacher cannot present his view and even prefer his view.
 It simply means that a teacher must not marginalize or belittle the official position of FCBC.
 In addition to these written resources, we have some supplemental audio resources.
-A while back, we did a series on what we believe as a body.
+In 2009 we did a series on what we believe as a body.
 We entitled the series, "What We Want To Believe" to highlight the reality that what we say with our mouths and what we believe during the moment of sin is very different.
 We hope that listening to these will not only give you insight into our theological beliefs but will also challenge you in your walk with Jesus Christ.
 They are listed here (and also available on the sermons page):

 - The Word of God